Maca Cookie Dough and 5 Other Ways To Use This Hormone-Balancing Superfood

 There are three different types of maca, each with their own health benefits.
 Yellow is the most popular kind of maca and usually comes in a light-brown powder color.
-Yellow maca is associated with most of the health benefits we discuss below: hormonal balance, adaptogenic effects, and stamina, to name a few.
+Yellow maca is associated with most of the health benefits1 we discuss below: hormonal balance, adaptogenic effects, and stamina, to name a few.
 Black maca is lesser known and has been shown to increase male sperm count and mobility.
-Finally, red maca is the most rare and can protect against prostate cancer and have a positive effect on bone structure and density.
+Finally, red maca is the most rare and can protect against prostate cance2r and have a positive effect on bone structure and density.

 The downside to maca is maca can cause digestive distress if you don’t safely incorporate maca into your diet.
 While the general serving size of maca is 1 to 2 tablespoons, when you start ingesting maca, it’s best to start with ¼ to ½ teaspoon every other day to allow your body to acclimate to the new superfood.